 TGbe editor: Please modify the following paragraphs in this subclause as shown below:

-[12792]A STA affiliated with an MLD that receives a frame carrying a Basic Multi-Link element shall determine the length of the Common Info field based on the Common Info Length subfield of the Common Info field.[12792]
+[12792]A STA affiliated with an MLD that receives a frame carrying a Multi-Link element shall determine the length of the Common Info field based on the Common Info Length subfield of the Common Info field.
+A STA shall determine the presence of subfield(s) carried in the Common Info field based on the fields in the Presence Bitmap subfield.
+The STA shall ignore the rest of the fields in the Common Info field.

+[12792]NOTE – The Common Info Length subfield allows future extension of the Common Info field.

-[12793]A STA affiliated with an MLD that receives a frame carrying a Basic Multi-Link element that carries a Per-STA Profile subelement shall determine the length of the STA Info field based on the STA Info Length subfield of the STA Info field.[12793]
+[12793]A STA affiliated with an MLD that receives a frame carrying a Multi-Link element that carries a Per-STA Profile subelement shall determine the length of the STA Info field based on the STA Info Length subfield of the STA Info field.
+A STA shall determine the presence of subfield(s) carried in the STA Info field based on the fields in the STA Control subfield.
+The STA shall ignore the rest of the fields in the STA Info field.

+[12793]NOTE – The STA Info Length subfield allows future extension of the STA Info field.